 His articles and/or analysis have appeared in USA Today, Wall Street Journal, The New York Times, Time and Newsweek magazines, BusinessWeek, Forbes, and most of the leading business and trade publications.
 He has appeared as a business analyst commenting on the tech industry on all of the major television networks and was a frequent guest on PBS’ The Computer Chronicles.

 Mr. Bajarin has been a columnist for US computer industry publications such as PC Week and Computer Reseller News and wrote for ABCNEWS.COM for two years and Mobile Computing for 10 years.
 He was also a tech columnist for Time Magazine’s Tech section for 5 years.
 His columns currently appear in Fast Company, Recode, PC Magazine and his own Tech publications Tech.pinions.
 His various columns and analyses are syndicated in over 55 countries.

 Mr. Bajarin is known as a concise, futuristic analyst, credited with predicting the desktop publishing revolution three years before it hit the market, and identifying multimedia as a major trend in written reports as early as 1986.
-His writing and analysis has been on the forefront of the digital revolution and he is considered one of the leading experts in the field of technology adoption cycles.
-He has also spoken at many business school progams about marketing to consumers.
+His writing and analysis have been at the forefront of the digital revolution and he is considered one of the leading experts in the field of technology adoption cycles.
+He has also spoken at many business school programs about marketing to consumers.

-He has authored major industry studies on PC, portable computing, pen based computing, desktop publishing, multimedia computing and the digital home.
+He has authored major industry studies on PC, portable computing, pen-based computing, desktop publishing, multimedia computing, and the digital home.
 Mr. Bajarin serves on multiple conference advisory boards and is a frequent featured speaker at computer conferences worldwide.
-He also serves on technology advisory council’s for IBM/Lenovo, Dell, and on specialty councils for three large semiconductor companies.
+He also serves on technology advisory councils for IBM/Lenovo, Dell.